High Blood Pressure and Water Intake

 When you do not drink adequate water the body will compensate by retaining sodium.
-That should be a red flag.
-Sodium is directly related to high blood pressure.
+That should be a red flag as sodium is directly related to high blood pressure.

-While this sodium retention takes place, the persistent dehydration will lead the body to gradually ‘close’ some of the capillary beds.
+While sodium retention takes place, the persistent dehydration leads the body to gradually close capillary beds.
+(Capillary beds are a network of microscopic blood vessels where nutrients, gases, and waste are exchanged.)
 This leads to increased pressure places on arteries and a rise in blood pressure.

 Here are three steps you can take to prevent high blood pressure that is caused by dehydration.

-If you already have high blood pressure you goal may be even higher.
-However, if you have kidney issues consult your doctor.
+If you already have high blood pressure, your goal may be even higher.
+However, if you have kidney issues, you should consult your doctor.

 You need to replenish the water stores lost during exercise via sweat and evaporation.
 Be sure to drink adequate water before, during, and after exercise.

-- Drink 16 ounces (2 cups) of fluid two hours before exercise.
+Drink 16 to 20 ounces of fluid two hours before exercise.

-- Drink water every 15 minutes during exercise sessions that last less than an hour.
+Drink water every 15 to 20 minutes during exercise sessions that last less than an hour.